Jesper Wallstedt for EDGE leaders 122825

 Hardest shot attempt: 103.03 miles per hour - Morgan Geekie (F, BOS)

-Geekie reached his League-leading mark for the Boston Bruins in the third period against the Toronto Maple Leafs on Nov.
-11. Geekie (22) is second behind Nathan MacKinnon of the Colorado Avalanche (25) for the NHL lead in goals this season.
+Geekie reached the League's hardest shot for the Boston Bruins in the third period against the Toronto Maple Leafs on Nov.
+11. In the hunt for the Maurice "Rocket" Richard Trophy, Geekie ranks tied for second in the NHL in goals (25) behind Nathan MacKinnon of the Colorado Avalanche (34).

 Geekie, who also had a 100.86 mph shot on Oct.
-27, is one of four NHL players with multiple 100-plus mph attempts this season; the others are New York Islanders defenseman Ryan Pulock, Winnipeg Jets defenseman Colin Miller and Chicago Blackhawks defenseman Louis Crevier.
-Tampa Bay Lightning defensemen Darren Raddysh has the hardest shot attempt resulting in a goal this season (100.13 mph).
+27, is one of four NHL players with multiple 100-plus mph attempts this season; the others are Winnipeg Jets defenseman Colin Miller, Chicago Blackhawks defenseman Louis Crevier (three each) and New York Islanders defenseman Ryan Pulock.

 Skating speed: 24.61 miles per hour - Connor McDavid (F, EDM)